openT2T/translators/org.opent2t.sample.thermostat.superpopular/com.wink.thermostat/js/README.md

 Notes the `access_token` and `id` of the device that was discovered.
 You will need it later to run the test automation.

+Let's step through what's going on here.
+The manifest.xml for this translator documents the onboarding type for this translator is org.opent2t.onboarding.winkhub.
+This basically just describes what sort of setup, pairing or auth information is required to interact with the device.
+In the case of this onboarding type, success means you get an ID parameter and an access token.
+These parameters are provided to the translator for it to work.

 ### 2. Create the `tests/testConfig.json` file
 This is where you can put credentials/config to drive this test (this file is added to .gitignore